sebkociedwards/Population-Project/README.md

 - Review diagnostic logging for merge operations
 - Verify hunter-gatherer data doesn't conflict with HMD/HFD countries

+#### 6. Permission denied when accsessing data
+- This is usually because the file is open on your device elsewhere

 ### Logging

 To see moreextensive debigging comments check 'Log_file.log' in your output directory